Replica spire finishing touch to Boys’ High restoration

-The design and placement of the 10m-high replica spire (flèche) have been guided by historic drawings and photographs to ensure it closely resembles the original that sat on the building when it was built in 1881.
+The 10m-high replica spire (flèche) was craned onto the building in May 2017 – watch the video.
+It’s design and production were guided by historic drawings and photographs to ensure it closely resembles the original that sat on the building when it was built in 1881.

 The Friends of the Arts Centre are actively fundraising to pay for the flèche and have so far raised about one-third of their target.

-Master craftsman Michael Sinclair is using a blowtorch to heat, stretch and bend large sheets of thick lead which are then welded and laid over the wooden flèche structure.
-Watch the video.
-When complete, the flèche will sit over a vertical steel bar to ensure it withstands seismic events.
+Traditional techniques were used to painstakingly create the flèche.
+A blowtorch was used to heat large sheets of thick lead which were then stretched, bent, welded and laid over the wooden flèche structure.
+Watch the video of it being created.
+The flèche sits over a vertical steel bar to ensure it will withstand future seismic events.